 The EVO View 4G and Flyer ports were both created by XDA Senior Member Dexter_nib with the help of several other members and developers.
 The Epic 4G Touch port was made by XDA Recognized Developer Sbrissen, who also helped out with AOSP ICS.
 Despite being early releases, bot. . .
 READ ON »

 Posted June 8, 2012 at 04:30 pm by Will Verduzco

 By now, you’ve undoubtedly heard about the Samsung HardBrick bug that has reared its ugly head on various Samsung Exynos 4210-based devices including but not limited to the Galaxy Note GT-N7000, Epic 4G Touch, AT&T Galaxy S II, and the Korean SHW-M250S/K/L. In fact, we recently featured an app made by XDA Elite Recognized Developer Chainfire aimed at determining your particular device’s risk for hard brick.

-Posted June 6, 2012 By: Will Verduzco
+Posted June 6, 2012 at 04:30 pm by Will Verduzco

 By now, we’re all familiar with the hard brick bug that’s plagued various Samsung when updating to leaked builds of ICS.
 The bug has shown up on various Samsung Exynos 4210-based devices including the Galaxy Note GT-N7000, Epic 4G Touch, AT&T Galaxy S II, and the Korean SHW-M250S/K/L.